rach0022/mad9135-f20-p2-react-native-yelp/README.md

 - [x] need to look at how helpers is exported, have to use function as getGeolocation.getGeolocation or getVenues.getVenues | solution forgot to default export and also did improt \* (all) as getVenues isntead of just import getVenues
 - [x] data is being fetched from the yelp api but it is not being displayed in the flat list for some reason? | SOLUTION: Forgot to set styles on the FlatList to display itself like flex: 1
+- [x] using an async function in the use Effect awill cause an error | SOLUTION: wrote an external helper function that can have a .then chained onto
+- [x] destroy is not a function() when using the useEffect to get the location | SOLUTION: guard to see if the .lat and .lon properties exist on the location and if the .coord exist in the city

 ## Background